m-surowiec/mGiveaway/README.md

 [![bStats: Paper Servers](https://bstats.org/signatures/bukkit/mGiveaway.svg)](https://bstats.org/plugin/24362)

-**mGiveaway** is a Minecraft plugin for Spigot, Paper, and Velocity servers that allows you to create and manage giveaways directly from Discord, rewarding your players with in-game prizes.
+**mGiveaway** is a Minecraft plugin for Paper servers that allows you to create and manage giveaways directly from Discord, rewarding your players with in-game prizes.
 It uses Discord slash commands for easy giveaway creation and button/modal interactions for user-friendly entry.

 **Key Features:**